keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

-The `kubectl apply` occurs at the beginning of the deployment but the created pods are blocked and in pending state until all the required pre-deployment tasks/evaluation defined on either the KeptnApp or Workload level pass.
+The `kubectl apply` occurs at the beginning of the deployment but the created pods are blocked and in pending state until all the required pre-deployment tasks/evaluation defined on either the KeptnApp or KeptnWorkload level pass.
 Only then are the pods bound to a node and deployed.

 ## Summary of deployment flow